jackpronske/DataBaseHelpers/README.md

 TODO -
 Write out README with pictures and instructions on how to set up, test, and complete this repo

-CSS on the front end to make look presentable and on par with / better than other SEIR practice repos

 Offer links to the getting started pages and other helpful posts about how to set up these database connections and making query calls